fgddragon/topic1/readme.txt

 Hi bro!
-I'm WangZiQi.
+This is WangZiQi.
-That's my Git readme.txt file.
+Here's my Git readme.txt file.

 Git is a version control system.
 Git is free software.